memm74/bt2201-html_modules/README.md

 Below is today's task.
 You have to do this work in the 'modules.html' file.
 It can be found in the same repository as the text you are currently reading.

-* Add information about all the modules you study this year to the html document.
+* Add information about all the modules you study this year to the HTML document.
 * Module codes and titles should be headings.
 * Add very short module descriptions for each module.
 These should be paragraphs.
 * Give the page a meaningful title